researchstudio-sat/webofneeds/webofneeds/won-docker/deploy/local_build/README.md

-# Local won environment
+# Local won development environment

-This folder contains a docker-compose configuration.
-The services therein are a complete won environment including matcher and debugbot. `won-node-webapp` and `won-owner-webapp` automatically load the contents of `target/classes` of their `won-*` dependencies.
+This folder contains a docker-compose configuration intended for use while developing.
+The services therein are a complete won environment including matcher.

+`won-node-webapp` and `won-owner-webapp` automatically load the contents of `target/classes` of their `won-*` dependencies.
 No need to build any jars or wars, just restart the container using
 ```
  docker-compose stop wonnode owner && docker-compose up -d wonnode owner
 ```